secretstartups/handbook/content/job-families/sales/partner-account-manager.md

   - GitLab practice capacity
   - GitLab-specific solutions
   - Customer success stories
-- Attain KPI’s to ensure that the goals are met.
+- Attain KPI's to ensure that the goals are met.
 - Deliver GitLab pipeline and revenue through and with assigned partners.
 - Maintain pipeline and dashboards that communicate assigned partner contributions to GitLab.
 - Produce weekly forecasts for assigned partners.